 The eSports pro with the most prize money earned overall and thus number 1 in the ranking is Johan "n0tail" Sundstein.
 The current support of the successful team OG, which the Dane himself founded in 2015 as "(monkey) Business", recorded the victory at The International 2018 and 2019 as his biggest achievements so far.
 In addition, n0tail won numerous smaller championships.
 As a Dota 2 and former Heroes of Newerth pro, Sundstein earned a total of 7.183.918 USD in championship prize money, making him the most successful eSports player of all time by prize money earned.

-Based on the prize money earned by the pros, it's clear that eSports is a rapidly growing field.
-Ten years ago, hardly anyone believed in the current development of eSports, but with the increasing popularity of multiplayer games like Fortnite, League of Legends and Call Of Duty, players have created a market with high demand.
+Based on the best eSports players’ earnings, it's clear that cyber sport is a rapidly growing field.
+Ten years ago, hardly anyone believed in the current development of eSports, but with the increasing popularity of multiplayer games like Fortnite, League of Legends and Call Of Duty, top eSports earners have created a market with high demand.

 Below we answer the most frequently asked questions related to eSports.